superstreamlabs/kafka-analyzer/README.md

 - **No Data Shared:** All analysis and health checks are performed locally on your machine.
 No Kafka data, credentials, or cluster information is ever sent to any external server.
 - **Local-Only:** The tool does not transmit, store, or share your Kafka messages, topic data, or configuration outside your environment.
 - **Optional Analytics:** Anonymous usage analytics (such as error events and feature usage) are sent only if enabled, and never include sensitive Kafka data.
 You can disable analytics by setting `SUPERSTREAM_ANALYTICS=false`.
+- **Email collection:** We're collecting email addresses to help the Superstream team better understand the types of companies using our tool.
+This insight will guide us in shaping a commercial version that meets real needs.
+While we're deeply committed to supporting the community, gaining even basic marketing insights is essential for us to justify the time and resources required to sustain and grow this project.
+Your email address will never be shared, and we don’t believe in cold emails or unsolicited marketing.
+We only reach out if you’ve clearly opted in or asked.

 Your security and privacy are our top priority.
 Everything runs locally and securely by default.